gatsbyjs/gatsby-source-wordpress-experimental/docs/features/preview.md

 You can find our tutorial on setting up WPGatsby [here](../tutorials/configuring-wp-gatsby.md#setting-up-preview).
 Part-way down the page there are instructions you can follow on setting up Preview.

+__Note__: Previews for brand new posts currently require sending 2 webhooks.
+1 when the new draft page is opened and another when the "preview" button is pressed.
+The reason for this is that the WP preview window opens so quickly that the first preview will show a 404 page if we don't get a blank preview node ready.
+Work to remedy this is currently underway.

 ## How Preview works